 41. Research Consulting does not read, share or keep a copy of unsolicited Curriculum Vitae.
 Please refrain from sending these to us as they will be promptly deleted.

-42. When applying for an open position at Research Consulting, we will process your information use the personal data contained therein in the way that would be reasonably expected.
-All CVs will be deleted within 30 days from the end of the hiring period.
+42. When applying for an open position at Research Consulting, we will process your information (e.g. CV, cover letter) and use your personal data in ways that would be reasonably expected.
+All CVs and cover letters will be deleted within 90 days from your application.

-43. Should we wish to keep your CV for future job opportunities, we shall seek consent via email or post (as appropriate).
-In the case of no response, we will delete the CV within two weeks from the date we sought consent.
+43. Should we wish to keep your CV and cover letter for future job opportunities, we shall seek consent via email or post (as appropriate).
+In the case of no response, we will delete the CV and cover letter within two weeks from the date we sought consent.

 44. As a prospective employee, please note that failure to provide data necessary to prepare a contract will result in our job offer being withdrawn.